Trousers for large thighs and smallish waist?

 is, or your your vertical shape

-- Have a rise that sits on the waist, or is at least a mid-rise
+- A rise that sits on the waist, or is at least a mid-rise

-- Are in a firm-ish fabric to skim over your thighs (or wear shape wear over your thighs).
-You don't want too much stretch (around 2% will work)
+- A firm-ish fabric to skim over your thighs (or wear shape wear over your

-- Are wide at the thigh -- there are now wider trouser styles available (after years of mainly skinny styles)
+- Width through the thigh -- there are now wider trouser and pant styles available (after years of mainly skinny styles)

-- Have minimal detailing, especially between your waist and thigh.
-For example not a wide yolk (unless it will be covered by your tops), or pockets, or changes of colour, or buttons.
+- Minimal detailing, especially between your waist and thigh.
+For example not a wide yolk (unless it will be covered by your tops), no embellishments, or changes of color, or buttons

-- Are in plain, darker colors (black will work, but there are other dark colours, such as navy, that are equally as slimming).
-Patterns tend to bring attention to the area they're worn over and make it look larger
+- Dark or medium-dark colors (black will work, but there are other dark colors, such as navy, that are equally as slimming)

-- Have straight or slightly tapered legs.
+- Straight, boot cut, or slightly tapered legs.
 You might also be able to wear wide leg styles, but only if you're not too short, and these will probably look best with at least a mid-height heel

 When you're trying trousers on look for a good fit at the thighs.
 It is usually easy to adjust the waist of pants to fit.
 If you don't want to attempt this yourself I recommend you find a good alterations person and simply factor the price into the cost of the trousers.